-British American Tobacco Egypt LLC is subject to two ongoing civil cases concerning the imposition of sales tax on low price category brands brought by the Egyptian tax authority for approximately £102 million.
+British American Tobacco Egypt LLC is subject to two ongoing civil cases concerning the imposition of sales tax on low-price category brands brought by the Egyptian tax authority for £113 million.
 Management believes that the tax claims are unfounded and has appealed the tax claims.
-These cases are under review by the Council of State.
+These cases are scheduled for hearings on 8 April 2020 and 24 June 2020.